mauiep/Philosophers/README.md

 ## How to Run

-To run the mandatory program, navigate to the project directory and run the following command:
+To run the program, navigate to the project directory and run the following command:

 ```
 make